Adela of Normandy: First regency

 Stephen-Henry joined the First Crusade in 1096, along with his brother-in-law Robert Curthose.
-Adela filled in as regent for her husband during his extended absence as a leader of the First Crusade (1095–1098) as well as during his second expedition in 1101.
+Adela acted as regent for her husband during his extended absence as a leader of the First Crusade (1095–1098) as well as during his second expedition in 1101.
 Stephen's letters to Adela form a uniquely intimate insight into the experiences of the Crusade's leaders and show that he trusted Adela to rule as regent while he was on crusade.

-Adela's regency included granting monks the right to build new churches, as well as other charters.
+Adela's regency included granting charters such as the right to build new churches to monks, as well as other charters.
 Adela also worked with Ivo of Chartres at various points, exchanging letters throughout her regency to discuss matters such as the control of misbehaving nuns and larger issues such as disputes about sworn oaths.
-While her husband was away, Adela would continue to tour their lands, settling disputes, promoting economic growth, and even commanding knights to go to battle with the king.
-This however was not unique, as during the crusades it was common for noble women to take upon themselves the duties of their male counterparts.
+While regent, Adela would continue to tour their lands, settling disputes, promoting economic growth, and even commanding knights to go to battle with the king.
+This role was not unique, however, as during the crusades it was common for noble women to take upon themselves the duties of their male counterparts.

-The Count of Blois returned to France in 1100 bringing with him several cartloads of maps, jewels and other treasures, which he deposited at Chartres.
+The Count of Blois returned to France in 1100 bringing with him several cartloads of maps, jewels, and other treasures, which he deposited at Chartres.
 According to Orderic Vitalis, when Stephen-Henry abandoned the First Crusade returning to France in ignominy, "Adela constantly berated him, even during their love-making", urging him to return to the Holy Land.
 He was under an obligation to the pope for agreements made years earlier and returned to Antioch to participate in the crusade of 1101.
-He was ultimately killed in a last stand after the Battle of Ramla in 1102.
+Ultimately, he was killed in a last stand after the Battle of Ramla in 1102.
 The image of Adela persuading her ease-loving husband to redeem his reputation through action has proved popular with historians attempting to account for the crusader motivations.